mhweiner/domio-test/README.md

 In fact, it would make much more sense for the persistence to be a proper cloud-based RDBMS service such as Amazon RDS.
 This way the database could be shared by multiple containers/machines as we scale up, and the database wouldn't be so tightly coupled to this service.
 We also wouldn't have as many issues with the database becoming a bottleneck.

 Of course, to begin with, the entire premise of polling the `propertites` service is highly inefficient.
-A better approach would be a "pub-sub" model where this service itself subscribes to changes in price, and then we can handle each of these events as they come, passing off the grunt-work of checking against the rules to a worker pool which can be scaled dynamically depending on workload and performance metrics.
+A better approach would be a "pub-sub" model where this service itself subscribes to changes in price, and then we can handle each of these events as they come.
+They would pass off the work of checking against the rules and taking actions to a worker pool which can be scaled dynamically depending on workload and performance metrics.

 ### Failures